 Top 5 Air Conditioning Maintenance Tips for Manufactured Homes

 If you live in a manufactured home in St. Lucie, Indian River, or Martin County Florida, you rely on your air conditioner to help keep you cool nearly year round.
 The high heat and humidity that we experience here in the Sunshine State can be relentless, especially in the summer months.
 But, it can also be too warm for comfort during other parts of the year.
 Whether your air conditioner is fairly new or has been used for a few years, it's important to keep it maintained so that it performs to its maximum capacity.
-In fact, there are 5 key points that you should keep a close eye on in order to keep your manufactured home's a/c unit working properly.
+In fact, there are 5 key points that you should keep a close eye on in order to maintain your manufactured home's a/c unit in proper working order.